ULDataProfessor/sms-email-examples/docs/index.md

 # Twilio Python Teaching Examples

 Welcome to **ULDataProfessor/sms-email-examples**!
 This collection showcases many different ways to integrate Twilio with Python.
-Each folder or file below links directly to the source so you can jump right into the code.
+Each link below points to a detailed documentation page so you can explore the code and workflow.

 Refer to the [README](../README.md) for setup instructions.